 When buying a new or old house, it is strongly recommended that you inspect the house.
 After spending hundreds of thousands of dollars to buy a house, discovering that the roof is leaking or the house is infested by termites can be very disappointing.
-Even if it is a new house, it is recommended to conduct an inspection because you do not know the foundation and structure of the house.
+Even if it is a new house, it is recommended to conduct an inspection because you do not know the condition of the foundation and structure of the house.
 A good house inspector will thoroughly inspect the exterior and interior of the house and provide you with a list of any defects that may exist.
 The problem is that not all housing inspectors are created equal.
 For the best results, you need to know how to find a good home inspector.

 The role of the house inspector is to find all major and minor problems that may exist in the house.
 Inadequate inspections may result in you buying a home with major defects, which may end up costing you thousands of dollars; on the other hand, a good inspection can save you a lot of money.
 One of the best ways to determine a good house inspector is to ask the right questions.